nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 ## Texturing floors

 There are several different approaches to rendering floors (and ceilings).
-I've picked the following approach because it makes it relatively easy to have different floor and ceilings heights for cells.
+I've picked the following approach because it makes it relatively easy to have different floor and ceilings heights for cells (implemented in a later section).

 The basic idea is that while advancing a ray we'll concurrently render the floors for the cells the ray passes through.
 We'll keep track of how much floor we've rendered for the current column with the following variable: